winitzki/scall/tutorial/programming_dhall.md

 ### Functors and `fmap`

-In the jargon of the functional programming community, a **functor** is a type constructor `F` with an `fmap` function having the standard type signature and obeying the functor laws.
+In the jargon of the functional programming community, a **functor** is a type constructor `F` with an `fmap` method having the standard type signature and obeying the functor laws.

 Those type constructors are also called "covariant functors".
 For type constructors, "covariant" means "has a lawful `fmap` method".

 Note that this definition of "covariant" does not need subtyping and depends only on the structure of the type expression.

+The intuition behind "covariant functors" is that they represent data structures or "data containers" that can store (zero or more) data items of any given type.

-A simple example of a functor is a record with two values of type `A` and a value of a fixed type `Bool`.
+A simple example of a functor is a record with two values of type `a` and a value of a fixed type `Bool`.
+The `fmap` method transforms the data items of type `a` into data items of another type but keeps the `Bool` value unchanged.

-In Haskell, that type constructor and its `fmap` function are defined by:
+In Haskell, that type constructor and its `fmap` method are defined by:

 ```haskell
 data F a = F a a Bool